benwandrew/minimal-light/index.md

 currently, i am an apprentice researcher at the <a href="https://www.brown.edu/carney/ccbs" target="_blank">carney center for computational brain science (ccbs)</a>. as a member of the ccbs team, i am honing my scientific and technical skills, contributing to basic and applied research agendas, and helping build an interdisciplinary program that bridges academia and industry. i studied mathematics, economics, and physics before gravitating toward the cognitive and clinical sciences, and i continue to think and probe across disciplines.

 ### current research interests
-- aversive learning in the context of chronic pain and other (psycho)somatic symptoms
-- temporal dynamics and contextual relationships between mood and somatic symptoms
+- temporal dynamics and contextual relationships between mood, pain, and other somatic symptoms
 - psychometrics (esp multivariate longitudinal measurement of individual differences)
 - methods: adaptive & optimal experimental design, active learning, dynamic treatment regimes (informed by time-varying observational data), multimodal integraion and risk stratification